Viva! La Vie Boheme!

 RENT ran from 1996 until 2008 becoming the 11th longest running show on Broadway having played 5123 performance when it closed.
 Not since Hair, nearly 30 year earlier, had a musical brought such gritty stories, harsh realities, and controversial subjects like radicals, poverty, homosexuality and the HIV/AIDS crisis to the fore of the American mainstream.
 Even its Broadway venue, the delict Nederlander Theatre was tucked away on w41st Street, literally in the shadows of Great White Way.

 RENT won four Tony Awards including Best Musical; spawned several national tours; countless international productions; a dismal film version in 2005; and a far superior live on Broadway version in 2008.

 While RENT Live! is certainly cause for excitement (its timing during the current political climate couldn’t be better), it should be tempered with trepidation.
 RENT is in your face unapologetically sexual, fringe of society, and dives headfirst into subjects still considered “taboo” by network “standards and practices.”
 Which begs the question, how are they going to navigate the censors without ruining the integrity of the original work?

-With the Larson’s on board as executive producers and reportedly having gone through “prolonged negotiations” before giving FOX the rights to make their live TV event; one can hope they are vigilant in protecting their son’s vision.
+With the Larson’s on board as executive producers and reportedly having gone through “prolonged negotiations” before giving FOX the rights to make their live TV event (if you’re interested in watching this, get in touch with similar providers to https://att-bundles.com/internet/ and check if you have FOX on your list of subscibed channels) ; one can hope they are vigilant in protecting their son’s vision.
 But to quote Jonathan Larson,

 “Will I lose my dignity?